The 14 Best Cycling Shoes for Wide Feet (for Road and MTB)

 Although the Shimano S-Phyre RC9 are not the lightest road cycling shoes on the market, their energy transmission to the pedals is unrivaled.

 They also have a drainage hole that drains water away.
 This is especially useful if you ride in the rain.
-The RC9 are well-ventilated thanks to the 3D mesh upper, so they are perfect for summer.
+The RC9s are well-ventilated thanks to the 3D-mesh upper, making them perfect for summer.

 Pro riders like Primož Roglič, Wout van Aert, Mathieu van der Poel, and many more wore these shoes during their career.
 It’s proof of their high quality and great performance.